 Although this is one of the more comfortable dog crates on our list, it won’t be ideal for all GSDs.
 Dogs that aren’t properly crate trained will probably want to break out and can do so by chewing through the mesh.

 If you follow our tips on crate training your dog, you shouldn’t have a problem with the Frisco Folding Soft Dog Crate.
 Those who have dogs that fall into the “escape artist” category will likely want a product with a bit more durability.

-We love that this GSD crate is budget-friendly, and is both soft and comfortable.
-This is a crate that you’ll primarily use for transport, or while you are home.
-It’s not recommended that you use this crate while you are away from your home.
+We love that this GSD crate is budget-friendly, soft, and comfortable.
+This is a crate you’ll primarily use for transport or while at home.
+It’s not recommended that you use this crate while away from home.
 The fact that it’s lightweight makes it easy to transport, and it also comes with a one-year warranty.

 Frequently Asked Questions

 What are the best kinds of crates for a German Shepherd?

 There are several different kinds of dog crates on the market, but the best dog crates for German Shepherds are usually wire crates.
 They allow your dog to get a lot of air.
 They’re easy to clean and give your big dog plenty of room.

-What size should I buy for my German Shepherd?
+What size crate should I buy for my German Shepherd?